magento/merchdocs/src/marketing/product-recommendations.md

 - Some recommendation types do not require any training

 {:.bs-callout-info}
-If there is not enough training data collected, Magento uses [backup recommendations](#backup-recommendations) to populate your recommendation units.
+Until there is not enough training data collected, Magento uses [backup recommendations](#backup-recommendations) to populate your recommendation units.

 | Recommendation Type | Time needed to train | Notes |
 |---|---|---|